-Consider scenarios where AI agents proactively provide background and contextual information for insights, make suggestions for analytical directions, and provide careful provenance and source information for all decisions while leaving ultimate decision-making and sensemaking to the human analyst.
-An \PatternAnalyst agent might autonomously identify statistical outliers in a dataset, gather relevant contextual information about those outliers, and present this analysis with full methodological transparency; a \PatternChartCreator might suggest one or several charts suitable for representing the findings; and a \PatternStoryteller might suggest a comprehensive storyline for presenting the high-level insights.
-However, in the end, the human analyst retains control over interpreting significance and choosing next steps.
-With communication approaches such as \PatternTimeline, agents and human analysts will be able to interact seamlessly through natural and visual language alike.
+In proactive scenarios, agents may provide background and contextual information for insights, make suggestions for analytical directions, and provide careful provenance and source information for all decisions while leaving ultimate decision-making and sensemaking to the human analyst.

 Practically speaking, we suggest deploying agentic visualization for the lower parts of the sensemaking loop~\cite{DBLP:conf/chi/RussellSPC93}---information foraging tasks at lower abstraction levels that involve data processing, pattern detection, and routine analytical operations.
 The higher, more cognitively demanding levels can then be reserved for human analysts: forming hypotheses, making contextual judgments, and drawing conclusions that require domain expertise and ethical reasoning.